kzhang28/Distributed-TensorFlow-Training-Examples/README.md

 #Project Description
-distributed tensorflow example
+This repository contains applications that can run on distirbuted tensorflow system.

 #Content
-1. Single layer neural network example
+1. Single layer neural network for handwriting digit recognition (MNIST dataset)

 #Usage
 1. For each example `xxx.py`,